oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * {{RFC9126}}: Pushed Authorization Requests
   * The Pushed Authorization Requests extension describes a technique of initiating an OAuth flow from the back channel, providing better security and more flexibility for building complex authorization requests.

+* {{RFC9207}}: Authorization Server Issuer Identification
+  * The `iss` parameter in the authorization response indicates the identity of the authorization server to prevent mix-up attacks in the client.

 * {{I-D.ietf-oauth-rar}}: Rich Authorization Requests
   * Rich Authorization Requests specifies a new parameter `authorization_details` that is used to carry fine-grained authorization data in the OAuth authorization request.